King County District Court roiled by alleged racist statements made by former presiding judge

 In a statement earlier this month to The Seattle Times, Mahoney wrote that she was aware an accusation had been made against her, but said she hadn’t been provided with any details.
 She denied ever using a racist epithet or slur.

-“I am committed to equity and social justice in our courts and in our society,” Mahoney wrote in the statement.
+“I am committed to equity and social justice in our courts and in our society,” Mahoney said in the statement.
 “I have been and will continue to be a strong advocate for the removal of barriers that impede access to justice, for the eradication of the racially disparate or discriminatory treatment of any person, and for a restorative approach to criminal sentencing and the resolution of other disputes.”

 But in the Sunday news story by KNKX, Mahoney contradicted that earlier statement and acknowledged using the N-word as an example of harmful hate speech in a meeting about another employee’s use of the term “Nazis.”

-“Mahoney said she only used the full word after she detected confusion about what exactly she meant by ‘the N-word,’ ” KNKX reported.
+“Mahoney said she only used the full word after she detected confusion about what exactly she meant by ‘the N-word,'” KNKX reported.

 Mahoney did not immediately respond to a voice message left for her Thursday afternoon.